euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 The second data set uses Electroencephalography (EEG) recordings, provided by the Wadsworth Center, NYS Department of Health, USA.
-The data were acquired using BCI2000’s Matrix Speller paradigm [Schalk et al., 2004], originally described in [?].
+The data were acquired using BCI2000’s Matrix Speller paradigm, originally described in.
 The subject had to focus on one out of 36 different characters, arranged in a 6x6 matrix.
 The rows and columns were successively and randomly intensified.
 Two out of 12 intensifications contained the desired character (i.e., one row and one column).
 The event-related potential (ERP) components evoked by these target stimuli are different from those ERPs evoked by stimuli that did not contain the desired character.
-The ERPs are composed of a combination of visual and cognitive components [??].
+The ERPs are composed of a combination of visual and cognitive components.
 The subject’s task was to focus her/his attention on characters (i.e. one at a time) in a word that was prescribed by the investigator.
 For each character of the word, the 12 intensifications were repeated 15 times before moving on to the next character.
 Any specific row or column was intensified 15 times per character and there were in total 180 intensifications per character.
 The data was recorded using 64 channel EEG.
 The 64 channels covered the whole scalp of the subject and were aligned according to the 10-20 system.
 The collected signals were bandpass filtered from 0.1-60Hz and digitized at 240Hz.
 The data set consists of a training set of 85 characters and a test set of 100 characters for each of the two subjects.
 For the trainings sets the labels of the characters were available.
 The task for this data set was to predict the labels of the test sets using the training sets and the labels.

+We also provide an example online experiment where we use the ERP data set with an pseudo amplifier that feeds the data in real-time to the toolbox, to show how to do the classification task in an online setting.

 The data sets from the competition are freely available and one can reproduce our results using the scripts and the data.
-We also provide a simulated online BCI experiment using a data set from the same competition.

 Python 2 vs Python 3